lievcin/header_extractor/REPORT.md

 ### Known limitations
 - One file at a time, but it might be useful to be able to run against a folder full of parsed files in batch.
 - Due to the limited sample size, so it's would be unreasonable to expect good performance on a larger dataset of NDA's as the strategies implemented will surely not cover the full spectrum of legal documents available.
+- The project only identifies top level headers and not other subsections or items of interest.
+For deeper analysis and usefulness, a hierarchy of headers should be extracted.

 ## 3. Future work